relativitydev/relativity-trace-documentation/docs/user_documentation.md

 > **NOTE:** use of the `Exempt List` Data Transformation type requires that a column named From exists in the load file.
 This is always true for Data Sources that ship with Relativity Trace but may not be true for certain external data sources.

+> **NOTE:** use of the `Communication Direction` Data Transformation type requires that a load file column be specified as a Native File Path in the Data Source's Integration Point Profile.

 ### Group Identifier Truncation for External Data Sources

 `Group Identifier` is a special field in Relativity Trace that is used to power several features including Deduplication.
 It is essential that a value for `Group Identifier` be provided for every document imported with Trace.
 Relativity imposes a restriction on the Group Identifier field where the value is not allowed to be longer than 400 characters.
 The Trace team has found that some external Data Sources populate Group Identifier with a value longer than 400 characters.
 Instead of failing to import documents from these Data Sources, if the value provided in the field mapped to Group Identifier is longer than 400 characters, Trace will calculate the SHA256 hash of the value and use the hashed value instead.
 If Group Identifier Truncation occurs, the document is marked as `Trace Has Errors` and the `Trace Error Details` field is filled with a message explaining that a hashed value was used instead of the original Group Identifier value provided.
 The message template is of the following format: `{groupIdentifier_SourceFieldDisplayName} length ({groupIdentifierString.Length}) exceeded 400 characters - used hashed string instead`

 > **NOTE:** `Group Identifier` Truncation occurs for EXTERNAL DATA SOURCES ONLY.
 External Data Sources have a `Provider` on their `Data Source Type` that is not equal to `Trace` or `Globanet`.
-Running `Group Identifier` Truncation will result in generation of a separate `loadfile.replaced.dat` loadfile even if no other Data Transformations are defined on the Data Source.
+Running `Group Identifier` Truncation will result in generation of a separate `loadfile.replaced.dat` load file even if no other Data Transformations are defined on the Data Source.
 For additional information, please contact support@relativity.com.

 Data Batches
 ------------